khowellmobile/ohio-house-scraper-react/README.md

 7. The application should now open in local host.
 Ensure to change the IP address in Body.js and websocket_server.py to localhost.

 ## Notes and Caveats
-- The application is still being worked on and imrpoved.
-As such the level of security, error handling, and interaction will increase over time.
 - Only one user should be running the scraper at a time.
 The requests will quickly exceed the limits of the OhioHouse.gov website.
 There is a solution in place to rerun denied requests after a specified time but the time for the scraper to run will increase significantly.
+A fix is being worked on.